Communication-Efficient Distributed Learning via Sparse and Adaptive Stochastic Gradient

 \section{Introduction}

-} \IEEEPARstart{O}{ver} the past few decades, the scale and complexity of Machine-Learning (ML) models and datasets have increased significantly \cite{brown2020language, deng2009imagenet}, leading to more computation intensity and giving the impetus to the development of distributed training \cite{xing2015petuum, li2014scaling, dean2012large}.
+\IEEEPARstart{O}{ver} the past few decades, the scale and complexity of machine learning (ML) models and datasets have significantly increased \cite{brown2020language,deng2009imagenet}, leading to greater computational demands and spurring the development of distributed training \cite{dean2012large,li2014scaling,xing2015petuum}.
 A large number of distributed machine learning tasks can be described as